Selecting A Cartridge

 7mm (7mmRemMag, 7mm-08, .280Rem, 7mmWSM, 7-300WSM)

-Suggested For: Long range deer hunting, elk and moose hunting with discretion to projectile construction.
+Suggested For: Long range deer and elk hunting.
+Moose with discretion to projectile construction and range.

 Weight Ranges: 140-170 grains